-As head writer and executive producer of E!’s The Soup, Anderson cultivates laughs for a living (the show offers recaps of ridiculous television show clips accompanied by snarky commentary from comedian Joel McHale) and credits a Hamline professor for identifying comedy as his career path.
+As head writer and executive producer of E!’s The Soup, K.P.
+Anderson cultivates laughs for a living (the show offers recaps of ridiculous television show clips accompanied by snarky commentary from comedian Joel McHale) and credits a Hamline professor for identifying comedy as his career path.
 “I was in a public speaking class and Professor Lapakko pulled me aside and told me I was naturally funny when I did my speeches.
 He suggested I try an open mic night to see where it might take me.”

 Armed with Lapakko’s confidence, Anderson traded campus life for comedy clubs as he circulated through local venues like Knuckleheads and Acme.
 By the time graduation rolled around, Anderson was already booked for a summer comedy tour.
 A move to Los Angeles quickly followed, but the comedian spent more time serving at Johnny Rockets burger joint than slinging jokes, so he headed back on the road (crashing in Minnesota with family when necessary) to become what L.A. needed: “more funny.”